SITCOMTN-100

 • Raft-checkerboard: we similarly down-select, but at the raft level.
 This gives more continuity at small scales at the expense of worse spatial sampling of the focal plane.

-• Arbitrary patterns: any pattern you can image can be selected (spirals, rings, crosses, e2v/ITL-only etc), and these can be predefined, or (eventually, with a little LOVE effort) even selected in the control room.
+• Arbitrary patterns: any pattern you can image can be selected (spirals, rings, crosses, e2v/ITL-only etc), and these can be predefined, or selected at runtime from RubinTV’s admin page in the control room.

-For a given pattern, one can imagine several modes in which the pattern varies with time, too, which again, will be selectable via LOVE:
+For a given pattern, one can imagine several modes in which the pattern varies with time, too, which again, are selectable at runtime via the same RubinTV control interface:

 • fixed: the selected pattern persists while we are unable to keep up.